Skip to main content

 Extract from Document

-Upload text-based documents (PDF, Word, etc.) to extract structured requirements.
+Upload PDF documents to extract structured requirements.
+Extract PDFs

 Supported Document Types